N. I. Lobachevsky State University of Nizhny Novgorod: History

 However, a year later, on 11 November 1931 the university was re-established with three faculties: Physics & Mathematics, Biology and Chemistry.
 It occupied the building of the former theological seminary in the Minin and Pozharsky Square.
 By 1932, the following divisions were functioning at the university: Physics, Mechanics, Zoology, Botany, Chemistry and Mathematics.

 In 1938, entrance exams were instituted and, for the first time, Gorky State University held its first competitive admission of first-year students.
 On 20 March 1956, Gorky State University was named after N.I.
 Lobachevsky by the decree of the Presidium of the USSR Supreme Soviet.
 In November 1990, following the return of the city's original name (from 1932 to 1990 it was known as the city of Gorky), the university was renamed into Lobachevsky State University of Nizhny Novgorod.

 Apart from its educational role, Lobachevsky University is also actively engaged in research and development in many areas of national importance.
 In 1932, the Physics and Technology Research Institute was incorporated into the university.
 It is still part of UNN and cooperates closely with Roscosmos and other public and private organisations.
 In 1944, the Research Institute of Chemistry was established, which contributed to the development of the national chemical and defence industry.
 In 1956, the Radiophysics Research Institute was established at the university.
 In 1969, it was awarded the Order of the Red Banner of Labour for its achievements in radiophysics, radio engineering and astronomy.
 In 1974, the Research Institute of Mechanics was opened.
 In 2012, the Living Systems Research Institute was launched, and in 2016 it was transformed into the Research Institute of Neuroscience.
 This unit focuses on the study of brain activity.

 In 2014, the University launched its supercomputer named Lobachevsky.
 The peak performance of Lobachevsky is 570 Tflops: this makes it the fourth most powerful supercomputer in Russian universities and brings it to the list of the most powerful supercomputers in the world.

 As a participant in the Federal Target Programme for the Development of the Medical and Pharmaceutical Industry, the University established the Center for Innovation Development of Medical Instrumentation in 2017.

+Strongin Roman (Стронгин Роман Григорьевич), the rector of the N. I. Lobachevsky State University of Nizhny Novgorod has signed a letter of support for the Russian invasion of Ukraine.